Home » Breakfast » Lemon Blueberry Zucchini Bread

 This post may contain affiliate links.
 See my disclosure policy for details.

-Normally I make a traditional cinnamon-spiced version, but I had a ton of blueberries and lemons leftover from my Blueberry Lemon Chia Puddings, and I knew they’d be perfect in this recipe!
+Normally I make a classic zucchini bread from America’s Test Kitchen, but I had a ton of blueberries and lemons leftover from another recipe, so I thought they’d be perfect for zucchini bread!

 To create this recipe, I used America’s Test Kitchen’s “Zucchini Bread” recipe as a base.
-It has the best proportions and ingredients of any zucchini bread recipe I’ve used over the years.
+The original recipe has the best proportions and ingredients of any zucchini bread recipe I’ve used over the years.
+I just made some zesty adjustments for this blueberry bread version, omitting any of the cinnamon and spices you normally see.

 A slice of Blueberry Zucchini Bread